jamespwilliams/rung/README.md

     -quux:float64 quuxflag 10.241 "the quux flag"
 ```

-(I'm using a separate script here because `go:generate` directives don't support
-multiline commands.)
+That's it.

-Then, for example:
+Then, we can run for example:

 ```console
 [jpw@xyz]$ go generate .